 Pich was born in Cambodia in 1971, and grew up under the harsh and tragic Khmer Rouge regime.
 In 1979 his family stayed in refugee camps along the border of Thailand to escape from political instability.
 During that time Pich participated in an art school run by NGOs and became interested in painting.
 His family was able to migrate to the United States in 1984.
 In 1990 he entered the University of Massachusetts to study medicine, later transferring to the Department of Art, graduating in 1995.
 Subsequently he received an MFA in painting from the School of the Art Institute of Chicago in 1999.

 Pich’s work has been featured in numerous international museum exhibitions and biennials such as his solo exhibition at The Metropolitan Museum of Art in 2013 and Documenta 13.
-This year he is featured in the Venice Biennale, Viva Arte Viva (until November 26), and “Sunshower: Contemporary Art from Southeast Asia 1980s to Now” at Mori Art Museum (until October 23).
-His work is included in such major collections as Metropolitan Museum of Art, Solomon R. Guggenheim Museum, Centre Georges Pompidou, M+ (Hong Kong), Singapore Art Museum, and San Francisco Museum of Modern Art.
+In 2017, he was featured in the Venice Biennale, Viva Arte Viva and “Sunshower: Contemporary Art from Southeast Asia 1980s to Now” at Mori Art Museum, Tokyo.
+His works are included in such major collections as Metropolitan Museum of Art, Solomon R. Guggenheim Museum, Centre Georges Pompidou, M+ (Hong Kong), Singapore Art Museum, and San Francisco Museum of Modern Art.

 Born in Malaysia in 1973, Shooshie Sulaiman is currently recognized as one of the most important contemporary artists of Southeast Asia.
 Of both Malay and Chinese origin, the history of Southeast Asia, the culture of her homeland of Malaysia, as well as her personal memories and her own identity, serve as significant themes within her work.
 An almost mystical air permeates Sulaiman’s oeuvre, with works produced through diverse approaches such as drawings, collages, installations, and performances that at times appropriate natural elements from trees, soil, to water that are native to the land.
 Through them, the works inform viewers of the complex and inextricably connected relationship between human beings, nature, and art.